kevgom018/Christian-Kevin-Organizer/README.md

 *Systems*

--Getting the info from moodle, google, outlook, etc -Proccessing when to complete tasks based on complexity and deadlines -Suggest concrete steps for user set abstract goals
+- Getting the info from moodle, google, outlook, etc
+- Proccessing when to complete tasks based on complexity and deadlines
+- Suggest concrete steps for user set abstract goals